Decentralized-ID/decentralized-id.github.io/README.md

 ## What is Decentralized ID? [**^**](#contents)

+That's a big question, and what follows are just some notes, until I work out a more thoughtful answer.

-The essence of Decentralized-ID is to create systems for identification that are not owned by any one particular organization, and global collaboration in support of interoperability among emerging technologies for identity.
+The essence of Decentralized-ID is in creating open standards for a privacy preserving internet-wide identity layer — not owned by any one particular organization, but interoperable between all.

 It's impossible to have a conversation about decentralized-id without discussing blockchain and self sovereign identity:
+  * Self Sovereign Identity principles (with some help from the GDPR) have helped to shape the narrative around putting the identity owner in control over their personal information.
   * Blockchain fueled longstanding efforts to create a privacy preserving internet-wide identity protocol, and inspired development of decentralized networks for online identification.
-  * Self Sovereign Identity principles (with some help from the GDPR) have helped to shape the narrative around putting the identity owner in control over their personal information.
   * The United Nations Sustainable Development Goals (SDGs) have also helped to fueled efforts for a global and widely accessible identity solution.

 —[infominer.id](https://infominer.id)